LagrangeDev/Lagrange.Core/README.md

   ```

+## NOTICE BEFORE LOGIN
+- It is recommended that use QRCode Login for the first time as NewDeviceLogin is not implemented.
+- Linux Protocol is recommended as only SignServer for such is provided

 ## Known Problem

-~~- [ ] Signature Service is currently not established, so the login tend to be failed and return code may be 45, you can establish your own sign service by rewriting the `Signature` static class.~~
+- ~~[ ] Signature Service is currently not established, so the login tend to be failed and return code may be 45, you can establish your own sign service by rewriting the `Signature` static class.~~

 ~~Thanks KonataDev/TheSnowfield for Provision of Signature API~~